 - To obtain unauthorized assistance on any assignment. - To provide unauthorized assistance to another student.
 This includes showing another student completed work (e.g., an answer in a test). - To falsify or alter any documentation required by the University.
-This, includes, but is not limited to, the Verification of Student Illness or Injury form. - To alter and submit for re-marking any course assignment (e.g., a test). - To use or possess an unauthorized aid in any test or exam (e.g., cellphone, graphing or programmable calculator). - To continue writing when the time is up in any test or exam. - N.B.
+This, includes, but is not limited to, the Verification of Student Illness or Injury form. - To use or possess an unauthorized aid in any test or exam (e.g., cellphone, graphing or programmable calculator). - To continue writing when the time is up in any test or exam. - N.B.
 Anyone writing when the invigilator announces the end of the test or exam period automatically loses 5% of the total marks available on the test or exam.